Jhana 8 logo with lotus leaf.

 To make it easy, here’s a video I did a while back.
 This is a good overview with a bit of the history leading up to it.

-For about the last decade, I’ve had an odd sort of a state of mind.
-The mind appears to have flatlined.
-I recently learned that some advanced meditators like Shinzen Young and Bhante Vimalaramsi are calling it “non-dual awareness.”
+I recently learned that some advanced meditators like Shinzen Young, Ken Wilbur, and Bhante Vimalaramsi are calling it “non-dual awareness.”

 It appears to be the same experience.
-The mind can, at any time, revert to this flat-line state, this non-dual state where I am aware of things around me, the senses all work – vision, auditory, smelling, taste, touch… but there is a flat experience of the sensory perception.
+The mind can, at any time, revert to this state, this non-dual state where I am aware of things around me, the senses all work – vision, auditory, smelling, taste, touch… but there is a different sort of experience in sensory perception.

 Meaning, I can see something, and it doesn’t trigger the memory at all.
 It doesn’t trigger emotion.
 Thought doesn’t come out of that sensory stimulus, or any stimuli.

-I just found the tiny video I did with my small Sony 4MP? digital camera years ago on the DAY my mind first changed into the non-dual state (8/30/2007) for 2-3 days.
+I just found the tiny video I did with my old Sony digital camera years ago on the DAY my mind first changed into the non-dual state (8/30/2007) for 2-3 days.

 The change became permanent just before some meditation sessions in May 2009.
 I talk about the state in this May 2009 journal entry.